Skip to main content

 diagram

 Risksheet distinguishes between two categories of users.
-Server users are all registered users on the Polarion server, regardless of whether they hold a Polarion license or use Risksheet.
+Server users are all registered users on the Siemens Polarion ALM server, regardless of whether they hold a Polarion license or use Risksheet.
 Active users are users explicitly assigned to Risksheet through a special user group, and they can create, edit, and manage risk items.
 All other server users receive read-only access through the Connect license, allowing them to view risk analysis data without editing.

 Risksheet counts all registered users on the Polarion server as server users — not just users who hold Polarion licenses.
 If your Polarion server has 203 registered users but only 50 Polarion license holders, the Risksheet server user count is 203.
 This distinction frequently causes confusion during initial licensing.